anjandebnath/javacertification/README.md

                 count++;
             }

-- **Java 8 has introduced *default* keyword which is susceptible to define class body inside interface**.
+- **Java 8 has introduced *default* keyword which is susceptible to define method body inside interface**.

         public interface Interface1 {